Cadboro Bay

 During the 1862 Pacific Northwest smallpox epidemic, which started in Victoria, thousands of indigenous people living in and around Victoria were evicted by force as smallpox spread among them.
 Hundreds of Haida fled one native encampment and set up another on the shore of Cadboro Bay.
 In May 1862 the Victoria Police Commissioner Augustus Pemberton took a police force and two recently arrived gunboats, HMS Grappler and HMS Forward, to the Haida camp on Cadboro Bay.
 They forced about 300 natives, many already infected with smallpox, to evacuate and return to Haida Gwaii.
 One of the gunboats escorted the canoes north beyond Nanaimo.

 Today, Cadboro Bay also gives its name to the neighbourhood situated between the bay itself and the University of Victoria, bounded by the Uplands district to the south, Ten Mile Point to the east and the Queenswood neighbourhood to the north.
 At the heart of the neighbourhood is the local centre, Cadboro Bay Village.

 A prominent resident of the neighbourhood in the first half of the 20th century was Frank V. Hobbs.
 His brother, Edwin, bought land in Cadboro Bay for a dairy farm, while Frank Hobbs engaged in business in Victoria and other parts of Vancouver Island.
 Upon Edwin's death, Frank moved to Cadboro Bay and became active in municipal politics and on the Victoria School Board.
 He was influential in expanding the provision of high schools for greater Victoria.
 In recognition of this and other services he provided to the area, the local elementary school, opened in 1951, was named in his honour.

 The Royal Victoria Yacht Club is located on the Oak Bay side of the bay and is situated on a large archeological site of the Songhees Nation.
 The University of Victoria is located just up the hill from Cadboro Bay, and the UVic Sailing Club maintains facilities and boats on Cadboro Bay beach for the use of its students.

+Cadboro Bay is located within the boundaries of the Victoria Harbour Migratory Bird Sanctuary, which is critical habitat for many species, including several that are listed under the Species at Risk Act.

 Cadboro Bay gives its name to a type of sea serpent, Cadborosaurus, nicknamed Caddy.